 Telephone 020 8983 5205

-All booking requests are subject to availability and cannot be considered booked until you have received a confirmation reference number.
-We regret that we cannot accept provisional bookings.
+All booking requests are subject to availability and are processed in strict order of receipt.
+Your visit cannot be considered booked until you have received a confirmation reference number.
+We regret that we cannot accept provisional bookings and cancellation/alteration fees apply from the time a confirmation email is sent, as set out below.

 What do I need to bring?